sconderg/the-blog/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## The technologies I have used

+Used react-query to mutate the new blog data to the API endpoint Used chakra UI's components to make blog post component Used Next.js's SSG feature to generate a list of blog posts Used Formik and Up to control create a new blog's form Used tailwind to style some parts like hear